top of page

 How much should you invest in wedding videography?

-How much you personally should invest is a tough question to answer because of so many factors, but I checked around and did some research to be able to answer that question for you as best as possible.
-The truth is, the price points above really do line up with the type of videographer you would get and how much you should expect to invest in a wedding film.
-However, at the end of the day, what you invest is really is up to you and depends on how much you value a wedding film and its quality.
+How much you should invest is a tough question to answer because of so many factors, but I checked around and did some research to answer that question for you as best as possible.
+The truth is, the price points above do line up with the type of videographer you would get and how much you should expect to invest in a wedding film.
+However, at the end of the day, what you invest is really is up to you and how much you value a wedding film and its quality.
 Is it a necessity to you or a luxury?
 I may be biased, but a high quality wedding film is always worth the investment to relive your wedding day whenever you want!

 bottom of page